IPA JobMatch er en job analyse, der ser jobbet indefra.

 The degree to which tasks must be solved towards an accurate and correct result.
 To follow certain routines to reduce the risk of making mistakes.
 To be able to control and check that you are on the right track and make sure that what you are doing is 100% correct.
 The extent to which the success criteria are based on deep professional and specialist knowledge in a well-defined area.

 LOW ROUTINE CONTENT

-The tasks are characterised by the fact that the exact result is not known in advance.
+The tasks are characterized by the fact that you don’t know the exact result in advance.
 There is no exact answer.
-For the same reason, the job requires a sense of the big picture and an ability to assess the big picture and find patterns in fairly complex contexts.
-The criteria for success are rather vague at the outset, measurability is low and you often have to start tasks yourself on an uncertain basis.
-In general, the achievement of results is some time in the future.
+For this reason, the job requires a sense of working with the big picture and an ability to assess the big picture and find the pattern in fairly complex contexts.
+The success criteria are initially rather unclear, measurability is low, and you often have to initiate tasks on an uncertain basis.
+Generally speaking, the achievement of results is some way off in the future.

 HIGH ROUTINE CONTENT

 The job requires both patience and an interest in digging deep into each task.
 It’s crucial that the task is done the right way, as mistakes can have major consequences.
 It’s possible to check if you’re on the right track, and you don’t let go of the task until you’re sure it’s done

 correctly.
 The job requires professional skills in the field, perseverance and the desire to immerse yourself in details.
 It is in the nature of the job that it is characterized by